Worksite Wellness

 Once employees complete the assessment, wellness leaders should use the results to set worksite wellness program priorities.
 Typically, wellness programs focus on either lifestyle management or disease management, but feel free to incorporate aspects from both.

-- Lifestyle Management Programs have a specific focus on preventing chronic disease through behavior change like physical activity, healthy nutrition, mental health management and tobacco cessation.
+- Lifestyle Management Programs focus on preventing chronic disease through behavior changes like physical activity, healthy nutrition, mental health management and tobacco cessation.

-- Disease Management Programs have a specific focus on reducing or managing chronic diseases such as heart disease, diabetes and asthma.
+- Disease Management Programs focus on reducing or managing chronic diseases such as heart disease, diabetes and asthma.

 Implementation Strategies

 Regardless of the focus you choose, the implementation strategies are the same.
 Below, learn about each strategy in more detail.
 Education is the foundation of all worksite wellness programs.
-Team members will not take action if they do not know why they should.
-Once employees are education on the importance of worksite wellness, additional strategies such as activities, environmental change and policy change can be set into motion.
+Team members will only take action if they know why they should.
+Once employees are educated on the importance of worksite wellness, additional strategies – such as activities, environmental change and policy change – can be implemented.

 -